Five Windows

 Stewardship

-A clinical psychologist with more than two decades in private practice, she works at the intersection of identity, partnership, and the developmental transitions most adults navigate without a framework — retirement, reinvention, the quiet renegotiation of a long marriage.
+Five Windows is created by Dr. Johanna Herwitz.
+For more than two decades, her Upper East Side practice has attended to the developmental transitions most adults navigate without a framework — retirement, reinvention, the quiet renegotiation of a long marriage.

-The Private Edition is limited to seven couples.
+This Five Windows gathering is limited to seven couples.

-Participation follows a private conversation.
+Invitation follows a private conversation.

 If you believe you may be a fit, you are welcome to reach out.